alanionita/GitHub-challenge/README.md

 Add your Github account to this repo
 - fork this repo
 - clone it to your machine
+- create a new file with your name
-- edit the readme and add your Github account to the bottom of the README
+- add your Github username to the bottom of the README
 - commit the changes
 - push the changes
 - do a pull request